Skeleton Clustering: Dimension-Free Density-based Clustering

 The Voronoi density can be computed in a fast way.
 The numerator, which only depends on $2$-nearest-neighbors calculation, can be computed efficiently by the k-d tree algorithm \citep{kdtree}.
-For high-dimensional space, space partitioning search approaches like the k-d tree can be inefficient, but a direct linear search still gives short run-time \citep{search1998}.
-The denominator requires distance calculation and can be burdensome in a high-dimensional setting, but note that we only need to calculate the distance for edges present in $\hat{DT}(\calC)$, which is far less than $k(k-1)/2$, where $k$ is the number of knots.
-Hence, the Voronoi density calculation can always be carried out in a fast way even for high-dimensional data with large sample size.
+For high-dimensional space, space partitioning search approaches like the k-d tree can be inefficient but a direct linear search still gives a short run-time \citep{search1998}, and with a large number of observations approximate nearest neighbor algorithms can be incorporated.
+The denominator requires distance calculation and can be burdensome in high-dimensional settings, but note that we only need to calculate the distance for edges present in $\hat{DT}(\calC)$, which is far less than $k(k-1)/2$, where $k$ is the number of knots.
+Hence, the calculation of VD can be carried out in a fast way even for high-dimensional data with a large sample size.